Tenacious-E/Subway_Restaurant_Optimizer/README.md

 ## Finding Features

 <p> My main source of data is the US census.
 I did run into a minor problem when pulling census information: I found the census does not use zip codes, instead they use ZCTA zip codes.
-ZCTA zips are effectively the same thing as USPS (ones you are used to) for most zips, however there are fewer ZCTA zip and sometimes smaller USPS zips are joined into one ZCTA zip. </p>
+ZCTA zips are effectively the same thing as USPS (ones you are used to) for most zips, however there are fewer ZCTA zips and sometimes smaller USPS zips are joined into one ZCTA zip. </p>

 <img align="center" width="950" height="400" src="dataframe_sample.png">